scs-edpo/lab13Part2-kafka-streams-eyeTracking2/README.md

 1. Open a terminal/command prompt and navigate to the project's root directory.
 2. Run `docker-compose up` to start the Kafka broker, Zookeeper, and the schema registry.
-3. Run the [EventProcessingApp](StreamProcessing/src/main/java/magicalpipelines/EventProcessingApp.java)  to process fixation and click stream data and apply various stateless and stateful event processors
+3. Run the [EventProcessingApp](StreamProcessing/src/main/java/magicalpipelines/EventProcessingApp.java)  to process fixation and click stream data and apply various stateless and stateful event processors. _Use VM option: -DstateDir=/tmp/kafka-streams-ET (See [How to add VM options IntelliJ IDEA?](#VM) in the appendix.)_
 4. Run the [FixationConsumer](FixationConsumer/src/main/java/FixationConsumer.java) to consume the processed fixation data.
 5. run the [FixationProducer](FixationProducer/src/main/java/FixationProducer.java) to start generating fixation data.
 6. run the [ClicksProducer](ClicksProducer/src/main/java/ClicksProducer.java) to start generating click stream data.